What is the hospital information system?

 4. Inventory and procurement system (PIMS)

 This module tracks the supply chain and usage of medicine, chemicals, and medical equipment.
-In some cases, this module also oversees pharmacy operations.
+Some systems extend this to pharmacy management, helping hospitals avoid shortages, prevent overstocking, and optimize procurement.

 5. Human resources management system (HRM)